USS Sample: History

-Sample was decommissioned on 23 September 1988.
-She was stricken from the Naval Vessel Register on 24 January 2001.

 Brazilian Navy service

 Sample was leased to Brazil on 15 April 1989 and transferred outright to Brazil on 24 January 2001, being stricken from the U.S. Navy Naval Vessel Register the same day.
 She served in the Brazilian Navy as Paraná (D29).

 Parana was sold for scrapping in Pakistan in December 2004.

 Honors and awards

 By May 1974, Sample had received five campaign stars for service off Vietnam.